-- Ph.D. or equivalent degree in the social sciences or an allied field;
+Ph.D. or equivalent degree in the social sciences or an allied field;

-- Expertise in social science theory, methods, and data analyses related to the Foundation’s research interests; Preference for advanced quantitative and evaluation methods expertise and experience leading equity-focused work;
+	- Expertise in social science theory, methods, and data analyses related to the Foundation’s research interests; preference for advanced quantitative and evaluation methods expertise and experience leading equity-focused work;

 	- Demonstrated success producing, publishing, and presenting high-quality research;

 	- Interest in supporting the scholarship of others;

 	- Ability to work well independently and as a member of a team while managing multiple demands, establishing priorities, and meeting deadlines for self and others; preference for supervision experience;

 	- Ability to work with junior and senior staff with professionalism and respect; and

 	- Integrity, interpersonal skills, wisdom, and good judgment.